laminas/tutorials/doc/book/event-manager.md

 > importing it into closures.

 Another approach would be to move the body of the method to a listener as well, which would allow using the priority system in order to implement caching.

-That would look like this:
+If we did that, we'd modify the `ExpensiveCallEvent` to omit the `.pre` suffix on the default event name, and then implement the class that triggers the event as follows:

 ```php
 public function setEventManager(EventManagerInterface $events)